Three-nucleon contact forces in the Jacobi partial-wave basis: Three-nucleon contact interactions

 \section{Three-nucleon contact interactions}

-We now construct the $3N$ contact interactions by forming the outer products of $\ket{H_c}$ and $\ket{H_d}$ respectively from $\Gamma_c$ and $\Gamma_d$, as demonstrated in Eq.~\eqref{eqn:OutPrdtHiHj}.
+The $3N$ contact interactions are now constructed by forming the outer products of $\ket{H_c}$ and $\ket{H_d}$, as demonstrated in Eq.~\eqref{eqn:OutPrdtHiHj}.
+Priority is given to the states $\ket{H_c}$ and $\ket{H_d}$ constructed in Sec.~\ref{sec:mn0}.
+We explain the notation by assuming that this is the case: $\ket{H_c}$ and $\ket{H_d}$ are respectively from $\Gamma_c$ and $\Gamma_d$.
+It will become obvious how to extended the notation to include the invariant states constructed in Sec.~\ref{sec:mnnonezero}.

 In order to conserve the total angular momentum $J$, isospin $T$, and parity $\mathcal{P}$, $\ket{H_c}$ and $\ket{H_d}$ must share identical values of these quantum numbers.
-Therefore, it is suitable to switch to the coupled $LS$ scheme to expand $\ket{H_c}$ and $\ket{H_d}$:
+Therefore, it is preferable to employ the coupled $LS$ scheme for the expansion of $\ket{H_c}$ and $\ket{H_d}$: \begin{widetext}